Where Does Trash Go?

 The United States is the top producer of municipal solid waste, or MSW, in the entire world, generating about 251 million tons of trash every year.
 So, where exactly does all that trash go?

-The answer differs widely between regions, states and even cities.
+The answer differs wildly between regions, states and even cities.
 The landfill is the most popular destination for solid waste, by a wide margin.
 Some cities, like San Francisco and Seattle, are able to recycle more waste than they send to landfills, but the majority of the U.S. sends their trash to the dump.
 Beyond landfills, waste in the U.S. also goes to recycling centers, composters and waste-to-energy plants.

 From Waste Disposal to Waste Collection